-The Canandaigua National Bank and Trust Company is headquartered in Canandaigua and is the 31st largest bank in the state of New York.
-It is also the 366th largest bank in the nation.
-It was established in 1887 and as of December of 2013, it had grown to 386 employees at 25 locations.
-The Canandaigua National Bank and Trust Company has a B+ health rating.
+The Canandaigua National Bank and Trust Company is headquartered in Canandaigua and is the 25th largest bank in the state of New York.
+It is also the 284th largest bank in the nation.
+It was established in 1887 and as of June of 2022, it had grown to 593 employees at 26 locations.
+The Canandaigua National Bank and Trust Company has an A health rating.

 Canandaigua National Bank is active in upstate New York, especially in the Rochester and Finger Lakes area.
 They have been in business since 1887, and have developed a reputation for individualized service and a broad range of offerings for individuals and businesses.
 They have 23 locations, and are active in a number of charitable organizations in the area within which they work.
 I have been banking with CN Bank for more than ten years now.
 They handle my checking and savings accounts, I have had loans with them as well as CDs.
 I would imagine that they offer just about any banking service that is required, but what makes them really stand out, for me, is the people.
 When I go to a branch for any reason, the tellers and other bank personnel are always courteous and polite.
 I was once a bank teller myself (not for them) and it can be a stressful job, but it's clear that the folks at CN Bank love what they do.
 They also get points for making banking easy to understand.
 Their monthly statements are easy to read and understand, and online banking is so simple with them that I almost enjoy paying bills.
 Almost.
 Although I can't vouch for the technical end of this, they seem to do everything in their power to make the online banking experience a secure and safe one, and I trust them.
 I've done my banking at large, impersonal corporate banks before and I much prefer the experience of working with a small bank in my hometown.
 If you reside in this area, I urge you to give them a try--you won't be sorry.